RosettaCommons/documentation/application_documentation/sequence-tolerance.md

 Author: Colin A. Smith

-This document was last updated August 10, 2010, by Colin A. Smith.
+This document was last updated March 25, 2015, by Shane Ó Conchúir.
 The corresponding principal investigator is Tanja Kortemme (kortemme@cgl.ucsf.edu).

 Code and Demo
 =============